Resurgent Connacht out to end RDS hoodoo and halt the Leinster juggernaut

 At the turn of the year, Leinster find themselves in great shape and a sixth straight victory later would move them within striking distance of Scarlets in Conference B.

-Even allowing for Connacht’s recent surge, it’s hard to see anyway stopping Cullen’s charges at the moment.
+Even allowing for Connacht’s recent surge, it’s hard to see anyone stopping Cullen’s charges at the moment.

 Leinster: